canonical/kernel-docs/docs/reference/stable-patch-format.rst

 ^^^^^^^^^^^^

 #.
 Every patch associated with a Launchpad bug must have a link to the bug in
-   the commit's comment section in the form of a "BugLink" block.
+   the comment section of the commit, in the form of a "BugLink" block.

    A "BugLink" block must immediately follow the subject line and be the first text in the body of the commit comment.
 A "BugLink" block consists of: